CKs-Technology-News/PrivacyTools/NOPE.md

 - [Murena One](https://liliputing.com/2022/05/murena-one-is-a-privacy-focused-android-phone-without-google-apps-and-services.html) – Murena One is a privacy-focused Android phone without Google apps and services.
 Same reason as GrapheneOS, its scam to trick you buying something you can do on your own, just installed naked eOS or GSI and you be fine, besides that argument you usually depend on Google Phones while the irony is that you want to get rid of Google.
 SO these are half-measurements.
 Tweaking things is easier than ever in almost every OS these days and only takes a script you apply on boot.
 [Most of these clown forks are also often behind security patches wise](https://divestos.org/misc/ch-dates.txt).
 - [Min Browser](https://minbrowser.org/) – A fast, minimal browser that protects your privacy.
 Compared to other Browser less maintained.
 - [Neeva](https://neeva.com/) – 5 Dollars a month for a search engine.
 Say no more.
 The search engine will be at the beginning free and later they take money.
 - [NordVPN](https://nordvpn.com/) – Two seconds Telegram search and you find cracked accounts in mass, if they cannot even protect customers data against leaks then how good they can be in terms of security?
-No leaks for e.g. Mullvad (just saying).
 - [NvidiaRTX-LHRv2Unlocker](https://github.com/BySergeyDev/NvidiaRTX-LHRv2Unlocker) – Does not work and contains Malware.
 - [Odysee](https://lemmy.ml/post/67875) – [Odysee](https://tosdr.org/en/service/2391) is a video platform backed by the creators of lbry and uses the lbry blockchain protocol.
 Unlisted due to [privacy concerns](https://lemmy.cat/post/3188), beginners [mistakes](https://twitter.com/CKsTechNews/status/1486817941534527492) and [tracking cookies](https://lemmy.ml/post/116308) which make it hard or even impossible to use with e.g. Tor.
     - [lbry for Android](https://github.com/lbryio/lbry-fdroid) – The rumors that the F-Droid Clients containing [telemetry are wrong](https://github.com/lbryio/lbry-android/issues/1047), the app itself has no anti-features.